AymanMagdy/fund-raise-python3/README.md

 # fund-raise-python3
-This project is cli project using Python3 and and then packaged the application using Docker version (19.03.8).
+This project is cli project using Python3 and then packaged the application using Docker version (19.03.8).

 # Steps to start the app:
 * Pull the image: